Rehabilitation Research Boot Camp: Statistical Analysis Essentials

 Presented by Kenneth E. Learman

 This comprehensive course provides healthcare researchers and clinicians with a robust framework for navigating the complexities of data analysis in rehabilitation and medical research.
 In an era where evidence-based practice is paramount, the ability to accurately interpret and apply statistical findings is essential for optimizing patient outcomes and ensuring research fidelity.
 This course addresses the critical gap between raw data collection and clinical application by exploring hypothesis testing, the nuances of parametric and nonparametric statistics, and the distinction between statistical significance and clinical meaningfulness.
-Participants will learn to evaluate associations, identify differences between groups, and understand the impact of confounding variables on study results.
-Designed for a broad audience of healthcare providers—including physical therapists, physicians, and clinical researchers—this material is applicable across diverse settings such as academic institutions, private practices, and hospital-based research departments.
+Participants will learn to evaluate associations, identify group differences, and understand the impact of confounding variables on study results.
+Designed for a broad audience of healthcare providers—including physical therapists, physicians, and clinical researchers—this material is applicable across diverse settings, including academic institutions, private practices, and hospital-based research departments.
 By mastering these analytical tools, practitioners can better translate complex research findings into effective, evidence-driven clinical interventions.

 Learning Outcomes